rikonaka/LucQ-rs/README.md

 lucq --list
 ```

-- 😐 or `x` means command is watting
+- 😐 or `x` means command is waiting
 - 😁 or `o` means command was finished
 - 🥵 or `r` means command is running
 - 😨 or `e` means command was error